 Arkansas Fishing Regulations

-Streamers tend to work well due to the healthy crayfish and baitfish populations locally – we recommend using a Woolly Bugger or a Whitlock’s Near Enough Sculpin.
+Streamers tend to work well due to the healthy crayfish and baitfish populations locally – we recommend using a wooly bugger or a Whitlock’s near enough sculpin.

 For nymphs, a Brown Forked Tail Nymph or a Scud in size 12-18 should serve you well for Ark fishing.